YOUNG LEADERS

 • Learn from experts, including top civic leaders and elected representatives.

-• Gain confidence in their ability to be a leader in democracy.
+• Gain confidence in their ability to be a leader in democracy by deepening understanding of their own leadership abilities and motivations for being active in democracy.

-• Receive a certificate upon successful completion of the program.
+• Receive a certificate and gain access to the YLSI alumni community upon successful completion of the program.

 PROGRAM STRUCTURE